krumitzz/AmidBidee/README.md

 - I'm a student at ALX & Holberton computer science school
 - I’m currently working on *Aldabra AI* dev/beta APIs (https://aldabraapis.herokuapp.com)... __A SaaS application for Managing Hospital Tasks as well as Appointments.__
-- collaborate on backend and API projects with django and DRF?
+- collaborate Asynchronous projects with django and DRF?
-- I’m looking for help with *Asynchronous programming*
 - How to reach me: email: amidbidee@gmail.com